Home » Do Rats Like To Live Near Water?

 When the temperatures in their environment rise beyond the optimal levels, they may overheat and suffer heatstroke.
 This can cause significant organ damage and even death.

-Since rats can’t sweat, they need to find alternative ways to cool their bodies when the weather becomes too hot.
+Since rats can’t sweat, they must find alternative ways to cool their bodies when the weather becomes too hot.
 Fortunately, living near water bodies allows them to take dips to reduce their body temperature.

-In particular, rats will expand their blood vessels in their tails and feet to let blood circulate with greater frequency.
-That carries heat out to these hairless appendages.
+In particular, rats expand the blood vessels in their tails and feet to let blood circulate more frequently, which carries heat to them.

 Submerging in cool water saps out the heat and allows the rat to circulate the cooler blood back into its body.
-This brings down its temperature and allows it to survive in hotter conditions.
+This reduces its temperature and will enable it to survive in hotter conditions.

 Good Swimmers